nicolaei/master/docs/thesis/source/07_discussion.md

 ---------------------------------------

 As we've seen from the [Access Point Scan Results], an AP is not guaranteed to be discovered with a single scan [^fading].
-Thus, it neccesary to have multiple scan passes to increase the likelyhood of discovering all access points that needs to be taken in account when choosing a channel.
+Thus, it is neccesary to use multiple scans to increase the likelyhood of discovering all access points that needs to be taken in account when choosing a channel.

 [^fading]: As discussed in earlier chapters and seen in the results, the curves that determine the likelyhood of discovery can be explained with the _Reighley_ and _Ricean_ fading models.

-The amount of passes that needs to be run needs to be determined on a per deployment basis.
+The amount of scans that needs to be run has to be determined on a per deployment basis.
 The characterisitiscs of the local radio environment for every deployment might vary slightly and there is a performance-to-accuracy benifit that needs to be accounted for; Is it most important to not disturb clients or to get a detailed image of the local network?

-However, it is worth noting that scanning multiple times might cause an even more noticable negative impact on clients if a non-optimal scanning strategy such as full scan is used.
-Multiple stutters can become rather notisable and annoying for users.
-To leviate this, an implementation can either spread the scan pases over a longer time period, or even better: utilize a more optimal scanning strategy such as smooth scanning.
+However, it is worth noting that scanning multiple times might cause an even more noticable negative impact on clients if a non-optimal scanning strategy, such as full scan, is used.
+Multiple stutters can become rather noticable and annoying for users.
+To leviate this, an implementation can either spread the scans over a longer time period, or even better: utilize a more optimal scanning strategy such as smooth scanning.

 Temporal spread of channel scanning with smooth scan